kleinee/jns/README.md

 ./install_stack.sh
 ```

-If everything goes to plan: Congrarulations, you now have a fully functional jupyter notebook server!!!
+If everything goes to plan you end up with a fully functional Jupyter Notebook server!!!
 To start the server just run:

 ```bash
 jupyter notebook
 ```
-You should now be able to access the server from any browser on your network via the IP address of the Raspberry Pi on port 9090.
+You should now be able to access the system from any browser on your network via the IP address of the Raspberry Pi on port 9090.
 The **notebook server password*** set during installation is ***jns***.
 This can be changed if requirerd.

 ## Step by Step Installation + Configuration
+If you prefer a setp by step installation, run the respective shell scripts:

+* To install Python 3.5.1 run ``` install_python.sh```
+* To install Jupyter run ```install_jupyter.sh```
+* To configure Jupyter run ```configure_jupyter.sh```
+* To install scientific stack run ```install_stack.sh```

-### Python 3.5.0 Installation
+### Python 3.5.1 Installation
 Instructions for building Python from source can be found [here](http://sowingseasons.com/blog/building-python-3-4-on-raspberry-pi-2.html).
-I adjusted them to suit installtion of Python 3.5.0 and turned the instructions into a script.
+I adjusted them to suit installtion of Python 3.5.1 and turned the instructions into a script:

 ```bash
 #!/bin/bash